ClearDemand/culture/talent_acquisition/software_engineer/software_engineer_simplified_coding_exercise.md

 #### Value

-As a Store Owner, I want to be able to delete any of the products I've already entered into the software.
+As a Store Owner, I want to be able to delete any of the products I've already added into the software.

 #### Acceptance Criteria
-* I should be delete any of the existing products in the system.
+* I should be able to delete any of the existing products in the system.
 * After I successfully delete that product, it should no longer be available in the system.

 ## Helpful hints